-Integrating your ServiceM8 setup with one of our supported cloud accounting solutions (Xero, MYOB Essentials & AccountRight, QuickBooks Online or Sage Business Cloud Accounting), further streamlines the management of your business, covering jobs from the moment they’re created all the way through to tax time, and providing great visibility across your operations.
+Integrating your ServiceM8 setup with one of our supported cloud accounting solutions (Xero, MYOB Essentials & AccountRight, or QuickBooks Online), further streamlines the management of your business, covering jobs from the moment they’re created all the way through to tax time, and providing great visibility across your operations.

 So, what is cloud accounting?
 And why is it so great for small business?

 Cloud computing and cloud accounting

 Cloud computing is about using the internet to access software and store data, rather than your computer’s hard drive.
 Examples of cloud computing in action include netbanking, Hotmail, Google Drive, Dropbox, iCloud, and of course, ServiceM8.

 Cloud accounting is the same: using the internet to access, manage and store your business accounts.
 The data is stored in data centres around the world, and transferred over the internet in encrypted data format.
 The portals you might use to do this vary - some cloud accounting products require the installation of basic software, while others are accessed only through your web browser.
 Most products also have apps for phones and tablets.

 Get great visibility across your business’s financial position, with concise and real-time reports to keep you up to date and offering key insights for better decision-making and planning - information you can use use to improve your business.

 - Business continuity

 All of your finance information is automatically backed-up and stored with bank-grade security in the cloud - one less thing to worry about in the event of a fire, break-in, or natural disaster, and no more relying on USBs or manual backups to the office server.

 Working in the cloud means you and your staff have the freedom to view and manage the business accounts on the go, on a range of devices and wherever there is Internet access.